 The major businesses operated by the city's 100%-owned company Zagrebacki Holding are extremely important for the city and require its ongoing support, either in the form of subsidies or a regulatory framework.
-Operating and capital transfers to its Holding, are among the main drivers of Zagreb's spending policy (15% of total
+Operating and capital transfers to its Holding, are among the main drivers of Zagreb's spending policy (12% of total expenditures in 2015).
+In addition the City of Zagreb subsidises part of Zagrebacki Holding's debt repayment costs, which is directly serviced by the city, amounting HRK136 million equivalent of 2% of operating revenue in 2015.
+Moody's considers these obligations as manageable given the city's still good operating margins.

-Although the indirect debt exposure, entirely represented by either city-guaranteed or unsecured debt of the holding company, substantially declined to HRK6.07 billion in 2014 from HRK6.76 billion at year-end 2013, it still represents a sizeable burden for the city.
-When accounting for indirect debt, the city's direct and indirect debt has reached 108% of operating revenue in 2014 compared with 97% in 2013.
-In 2015-16, Zagreb's direct and indirect exposure is expected to decline below 100%, as the Holding's latest financial projections suggest that its debt burden will reduce by additional HRK750 million over the same period.
+Although the indirect debt exposure, entirely represented by either city-guaranteed or unsecured debt of the holding company, substantially declined to around HRK5.5 billion in 2015 (preliminary estimate) from HRK6.4 billion at year-end 2013, it still represents a sizeable burden for the city.
+When accounting for indirect debt, the city's direct and indirect debt has reached 112% of operating revenue in 2015 compared with 97% in 2013.
+In 2016-17, Zagreb's direct and indirect exposure is expected to decline below 100% of operating revenue.